y-vasyunin/y-vasyunin/README.md

 ## 🧑‍💻 About Me

 I'm a geospatial data expert with extensive experience in analyzing, visualizing, and solving complex geographic problems.
-I specialize in spatial analysis, particularly interested in archaeology and environmental applications, and I'm currently learning how to integrate AI into GIS to enhance geospatial insights.
+I specialize in spatial analysis, particularly interested in archaeology and environmental applications.

 I hold an engineering degree specializing in Remote Sensing for Natural Resource Exploration, complemented by multiple professional Google Cloud certifications.